faizalrf/ExodusAssess/README.md

 The `resources/dbdetails.xml` has the following contents, this sample has three database servers defined with their user accounts and passwords.

+**Note:** _The accounts configured in the XML file must have "ALL" privilege as it needs to scan all the tables/objects including global variables/schema spacific objetcs and execute "SHOW" commands for various objects_

 ```
 <?xml version="1.1"?>
 <DataSources>